What is a Job Architecture?

 gradar will be your single reference point for all job-related data and builds the infrastructure for:

-- Structured assessment of the actual situation regarding organisational units, job families, jobs, job status and other categories.
+- Structured assessment of the actual situation regarding organizational units, job families, jobs, job status and other categories.

 - Development of a requirements-based job level hierarchy through analytical job evaluation.